Orientation Day

 Part 1:

-Students will be introduced to all the MDS available support, including Student Services, Counselling, Disability Services, Student Administration, Library, IT, Blackboard and the Student Executive.
+Students will be introduced to all the MDS available support, including Student Services, Counselling, Disability Services, Student Administration, Library, IT, and the Student Executive.

 This first part has been designed to be interactive, with live Q&A sessions for each of the above departments so you’ll have the chance to ask questions in the chat.